 Our curriculum at Heron Way uses well thought out and planned learning experiences, encouraging our children to grasp well-chosen knowledge that is built on over time.
 We have developed a curriculum that challenges the children to transfer their knowledge and skills across different disciplines and concepts.
 Within our curriculum we ensure that the children have the opportunity to analyse, evaluate, problem solve and be creative.
 We ensure these key skills are interwoven with knowledge to ensure that the children make sustained progress.
 Our curriculum empowers children with the knowledge they are entitled to and is structured in such a way that it makes remembering inevitable.
 The curriculum references to previously studied content and then builds on and develops this previous learning, as well as strengthening the ability to remember.

 We extend beyond the academic, technical and vocational aspects of our curriculum; nurturing children to personally develop in many diverse aspects of life.

-Planning - Long Term Plans - An Overview
+ENGLISH Planning - Long Term and Medium Term

 At Heron Way, our aim is for all children to enjoy mathematics and have a secure and deep understanding of fundamental mathematical concepts and procedures when they leave us to go to secondary school.
 However, we also want our children to see the mathematics that surrounds them every day and enjoy developing vital life skills in this subject.